j-thepac/gitactions/README.md

 - Events  Eg: on: [workflow_dispatch] #manual , [push]
 -  "_" instead of "-"
 - By default all yaml files gets executed in worklow folder
 - Vm has Python and Docker Pre-Installed
+- Has Docker Installed